janelia-flyem/dvid-io/docs/hemibrain.md

 The Hemibrain dataset, released in January 2020, was managed by DVID for most of its production.
 We are providing a replica of our production DVID system and the databases, complete save for some irrelevant data for outside use.
+We are currently working on producing a complete download for Version 1.1 of the Hemibrain dataset, although the grayscale data below are unchanged.

 ## The grayscale image volume